Meta enters enterprise AI race with new business agent

 Businesses will initially be able to access the tool for free, with paid subscription options planned in the coming months.

-Alongside the new Business Agent offerings inside Meta's apps, the company is also launching a broader "Business Agent Platform" aimed at giving businesses the infrastructure to build custom AI agents to help them manage their operations elsewhere.
+Alongside the new Business Agent offerings inside Meta's apps, the company is also launching a broader "Business Agent Platform" aimed at giving businesses tools to build custom AI agents to help them manage their operations elsewhere.

 The platform is connected to hundreds of non-Meta systems like Shopify, Zendesk and Shopee, where those agents can be deployed, and provides larger businesses with enterprise-grade controls, guardrails and measurement, the company said.